-A 2013 study in General Dentistry illustrated that the consumption of carbonated soda can be as damaging on your teeth as methamphetamines due to its high acidity that wears down tooth enamel and lowers your mouths overall pH causing the propagation of cavity forming bacteria.
+A 2013 study in General Dentistry illustrated that the consumption of carbonated soda can be as damaging to your teeth as methamphetamines due to its high acidity that wears down tooth enamel and lowers your mouth’s overall pH causing the propagation of cavity-forming bacteria.
 If you take anything from this article is that you should at least brush your teeth after having a soda!

 Exercise: Get an Active Lifestyle

 If you haven’t had that much experience in exercise or have been out-of-the-loop for a while, it’s time to jump back incautiously.
 By this I mean don’t jump in headfirst and start lifting 5 times a week and doing 2 hours of cardio three times a week.